insight-platform/MediaGateway/docs/source/cookbook/2_basic_auth.rst

     curl -v -u user1:password http://$HOST_IP:$MEDIA_GATEWAY_PORT/ -X POST

 HTTP response with ``401 Unauthorized`` status code should be returned.
 It means that authentication fails.

+Send the last request two more times.
+Each time HTTP response with ``401 Unauthorized`` status code should be returned.
+After that send the request with the valid password.
+HTTP response with ``401 Unauthorized`` status code should be returned during 1 minute, after 1 minute - HTTP response with ``400 Bad Request`` status code.

 Add a new user `user2` with a password `password2` and send a request using it to test that new users are loaded.